Workers’ compensation basics for employers

 Fortunately, global attitudes started shifting in the late 1800s and early 1900s, and eventually, the workers' compensation system was developed.
 In exchange for occupational injury compensation, employees waived their right to sue employers.
 Today, this is known as the exclusive remedy rule.
-In short, if an injured employee accepts a workers' compensation insurance settlement with an exclusive remedy rule, he or she forgoes the right to sue you over the same injury.
+In short, if an injured employee accepts a workers' compensation insurance settlement with an exclusive remedy rule, they forgo the right to sue you over the same injury.

 Workers’ compensation can’t protect your business from every lawsuit related to workplace injuries, but it will in most instances.
 The laws vary from state to state, and there are some exceptions.
 For example, if a worker is injured because an employer has been irresponsible or caused intentional harm, the employee could sue for pain and suffering.

 Workplace safety affects your workers’ comp premium

 Workers' comp premiums are determined by several factors, including:

 - The type of work your employees do